 According to Brown, one of the initiative’s key strengths is its interprofessional approach, which acknowledges the reciprocal relationship between mental and physical health and the importance of integrating medical and behavioral health care services.

 “Cross-disciplinary training is critical to patient outcomes, especially because many people in need of mental health treatment will only ever contact the health care system through medical settings such as primary care offices or emergency departments,” Brown said.
 “Training social workers and nurses together increases their ability to identify the full set of factors impacting the health of patients and to refer them to the most appropriate setting for care”.

 Brown said the grant also highlights the School of Social Work’s commitment to improving quality of life for the Greater Detroit community.

-From Social Work, Brown and Stephens will be joined in implementing the program by Director of Field Education Anwar Najor-Durack, Associate Professor Antonio González-Prendes, who will assist with student recruitment and training, and Coordinator for Research Neva Nahan, who will conduct an evaluation of the program.
-From Nursing, Instructor (Clinical) Chontay Glenn will assist with student recruitment and training.
+From Social Work, Brown and Stephens are joined in implementing the program by Director of Field Education Anwar Najor-Durack, Associate Professor Antonio González-Prendes, who is assisting with student recruitment and training, and Coordinator for Research Neva Nahan, who is conducting an evaluation of the program.
+From Nursing, Instructor (Clinical) Chontay Glenn is assisting with student recruitment and training.